t886515/hratx-unity-scripting/README.md

 ### Column.cs
 **Dependencies** - `System.Collections, UnityEngine`

-- This script just needs one void function that is checking whether the game object colliding with our column, is our player bird or not by using `GetComponent` if the component is indeed our bird then we trigger our score counter, from our GameController.
+- This script just needs one void function that is checking whether the game object colliding with our column, is our player bird or not by using `GetComponent` if the component is indeed our bird then we trigger our score counter, from our GameController

 ### ColumnPools.cs
 **Dependencies** - `System.Collections, System.Collections.Generic, UnityEngine`